bitlap/intellij-sbt-dependency-analyzer/README.md

 ## More Details

-1. `organization` get current project `organization`.
-Call once and cache when opening the dependency analysis view for the first time.
-2. `moduleName` get all sbt modules.
-Call once and cache when opening the dependency analysis view for the first time.
-3. `dependencyDot` get all dependency trees.
-File will be cached for an hour if you don't actively refresh dependencies or update libraryDependencies.
+The plugin will use these sbt tasks.
+Please trust me, the plugin has done its best to minimize the need to avoid redundant execution:

+1. `organization`
+2. `moduleName`
+3. `dependencyDot`
-4. `reload` reload project on-demand.
+4. `reload`
-5. `update` update dependencies on-demand.
+5. `update`

 ## Advanced Setup